surveyjs/survey-creator/docs/Migrate-from-V1-to-V2.md

 ## Other Features

-To facilitate migration, the new Survey Creator logs backward-compatibility warnings into console.
+To facilitate migration, the new Survey Creator logs backward-compatibility warnings into the console.
 These warnings suggest how you can replace deprecated properties and outdated functionality.
 Please follow these suggestions to keep your code up to date.